Speaking-Help/hermes/README.md

 # User Flow in Demo App

-Immediately upon signing into app, user makes an API call to '/train' to train the voice cloner.
+- Immediately upon signing into app, user makes an API call to '/train' to train the voice cloner.
-Now, user can go to chat screen and interface with UI.
+- Now, user can go to chat screen and interface with UI.
 They record a phrase they want to fix, and the app will send a request to '/upload' to recieve a transcription of what they said; then, we get the fixed version of that text using '/grammarlyify' and we display that text on screen.
-The user now has the option to click on the text display to send a request to '/toAudio' and hear their voice say the fixed text back to them.
+- The user now has the option to click on the text display to send a request to '/toAudio' and hear their voice say the fixed text back to them.
-From here, theh user can either re-record more snippets to fix, or they can retrain the UI.
+- From here, the user can either re-record more snippets to fix, or they can retrain the UI.